Perhaps you’ve heard (or had) a spirited discussion like this one around search engine optimization, or SEO:

 SEO is more than word choice and syntax.

 In addition to “on-page SEO,” or the content of a single article or post, Google weighs a host of technical factors such as page load speed, schema markup, sitemaps and the presence of “pop-ups.”
 So as a content writer and creator, don’t forget: SEO success or failure doesn’t rest solely with you.
 Domain authority — a score Google assigns your entire site based on perceived expertise and content quality — also heavily influences rankings.
 And domain authority is impossible to build overnight.
 SEO and content inherently require a holistic approach — a strategy adhered to over months is the only way to both rank well and meet your audience’s needs.

 Writing for today’s SEO is putting the audience first.

 Google processes more than 8.5 billion searches a day, 63% of them conducted on mobile devices.
-If your audience is a human who owns a mobile device, then they’re searching on Google every day.
-So how could you claim to create “audience-first” content without considering SEO?
+If your audience is a human who owns a mobile device, then they’re likely searching on Google every day.
+So can you really claim to create “audience-first” content without considering SEO?
 Today’s SEO requires knowing who your audience is, what they’re looking for, what they want, and what they need — all things that are also required to create effective content.